Igorkowalski94/eslint-plugin-project-structure/README.md

 ✅ Naming validation. <br>
 ✅ Support for classes, types, interfaces, enums, variables, functions, arrow function.<br>
 ✅ Naming rules only for name types located in the root of the file (not nested).<br>
-✅ Inheriting the file name as the name (Option of adding your own prefixes/suffixes, changing the case or deleting parts of a file name).<br>
+✅ Inheriting the file name as the name.
+Option of adding your own prefixes/suffixes, changing the case or deleting parts of a file name.<br>
 ✅ Different name rules for different files.<br>
 ✅ Regex validation<br>
 ✅ Build in case validation.<br>